commonpike/kw.nl.processing.library-example/README.md

  - `ExampleFooLibrary/examples/`  - a set of example PDE sketches
  - `ExampleFooLibrary/src/` - java source

-So these folders in this library are not needed:
+So these folders in this library are not needed at all:

  - ExampleFooLibrary/bin  is not required;
  - ExampleFooLibrary/build is not required;